X01XX/Unorthodox-Expert-System/README.md

 What is needed?
 Resampling a state to insure that the change it causes is repeatable.
 Sampling a state to enlarge an existing group.
 Sampling a state where two groups intersect and make different predictions.
 Sampling states adjacent to a group to test the boundaries of the group.

-Plans apear as something like "P[1,2,4]" which means: Run action 1, then 2, then 4, to get to a desired state.
+Plans appear as something like "P[1,2,4]" which means: Run action 1, then 2, then 4, to get to a desired state.
 Then run the need action to get the desired sample.
 The command "ppd <need number>" shows a good map of the plan.

 After a number of groups are formed, the user can change the state with a command like "to r010X", which will attempt to change the current state to 0101 or 0100.